SystemsApproach/sdn/arch.rst

 <fig-stack>`, which includes a *Bare-Metal Switch* running a local
-*Switch OS*, controlled by a global Network OS hosting a collection of *Control Applications*. :numref:`Figure %s <fig-stack>` also calls out a corresponding set of exemplar open source components (*Trellis*, *ONOS*, and *Stratum*) on the right, as well as a related *P4 Toolchain* on the left.
+*Switch OS*, controlled by a global Network OS hosting a collection of *Control Applications*. :numref:`Figure %s <fig-stack>` also calls out a corresponding set of exemplar open source components (*SD-Fabric*, *ONOS*, and *Stratum*) on the right, as well as a related *P4 Toolchain* on the left.
 This chapter introduces these components, with later chapters giving more detail.